 d.
 A certificate of resident traineeship shall be signed by the resident trainee and upon payment of the renewal fee shall be renewable one year after the date of original registration; but the certificate may not be renewed more than two times.
-The Board shall mail to each registered trainee at <a href="https://historycommons.org/his in abeyance for the duration of that service without penalties. shall not be charged a late fee.
+The Board shall mail to each registered trainee at his the trainee's last known residential address or e-mail address a notice that the renewal fee is due and that, if not paid within 30 days of the notice, the certificate will be canceled.
+A late fee, in addition to the renewal fee, shall be charged for a late renewal, but except that the renewal of the registration of any resident trainee who is engaged in active service in the Armed Forces of the United States at the time renewal is due may, at the discretion of the Board, be held in abeyance for the duration of that service without penalties. shall not be charged a late fee.
 No credit shall be allowed for the 12-month period of resident traineeship that shall have been completed more than five years preceding the examination for a license.
-However, any resident trainee to whom G.S.
-105-249.2 grants an extension of time to file a tax return shall be allowed an extension of time to retain credit equal to the number of days of active deployment.
+However, any